Larry Allen: 2000s

 In 2000, Allen was selected to his sixth consecutive Pro Bowl and earned consensus All-Pro and All-NFC honors.
 He was part of an offensive line unit that allowed just 35 sacks in 480 pass plays on the season.
 Six times during the season, opponents were held to one sack-or-less.

 Despite suffering a fractured right hand in practice on June 20, Allen returned to play by the end of the preseason and started all 16 games.
 His blocking helped limit the Cardinals to one sack while protecting Randall Cunningham as he completed 24-of-34 passes for 243 yards and three touchdowns on September 10.
 His blocking against Arizona on October 22 was key to the offense as it recorded 347 total yards, including 200 rushing yards.
 He allowed just one sack.
 He helped limit Warren Sapp to two tackles for the game in Tampa Bay, on December 3, while the entire Tampa Bay starting defensive line was limited to six tackles.
-He was also part of an offensive line that helped Smith rush for 150 yards and a touchdown against the Redskins and the NFL's fourth-ranked defense on December 10.
+He was also part of an offensive line that helped Smith rush for 150 yards and a touchdown against the Washington Redskins and the NFL's fourth-ranked defense on December 10.
 The Cowboys rushed for 242 yards against the Redskins for most by Dallas offense since recording 271 rushing yards in Philadelphia on Halloween 1993.

 In 2001, Allen was named All-Pro by the Associated Press for the seventh consecutive season.
 He was also named a Pro Bowl starter at guard.
 However, he was unable to attend the game in Hawaii due to elbow surgery that was performed after the season ended.
 This marked his seventh consecutive Pro Bowl selection.

 Allen played a key role in Dallas’ third rank in the league in rushing at 136.5 yards per game.
 The season rushing total of 2,184 yards was the second-best total by a Cowboys team in last 20 years (1995, 2,201).
 He helped limit All-Pro DT Sapp to one tackle and no sacks in the season opener against the Buccaneers, also helping the Cowboys offense rush for 99 yards on 23 carries, a 4.3 average.
 He led the way for Emmitt Smith to his first 100-yard rushing game of the season, 107 yards, and offense to 211 total rushing yards in the Cowboys Monday night win over the Redskins on October 15.
 He played a part in helping Troy Hambrick gain 127 rushing yards as well as Michael Wiley gain 85 en route to the Cowboys gaining 207 rushing yards (6.3 avg.) at Atlanta on November 11.
-He played a key role in Dallas' 20-14 win over the Redskins on December 2, as the Cowboys recorded their third 200-plus yard rushing game of the season as the team rushed the ball 44 times for 215 yards, a 4.9 average, including 102 yards by Smith.
+He played a key role in Dallas' 20–14 win over the Redskins on December 2, as the Cowboys recorded their third 200-plus yard rushing game of the season as the team rushed the ball 44 times for 215 yards, a 4.9 average, including 102 yards by Smith.